Inferring stochastic low-rank recurrent neural networks from neural data: Details of empirical experiments

 \subsubsection{Training details}

 We ran a random search of 30 different models with varying rank from 12 to 40 and particle number $k \in {16, 32, 64}$.
-All models had $512$ units and used a causal CNN encoder with kernel sizes $(14, 4, 2)$ and channels $(128, 64, 36)$, and reflect padding.
+All models had $512$ units and used a used a CNN encoder with kernel sizes $(14, 4, 2)$ and channels $(128, 64, 36)$, either with causal reflect padding or acausal zero padding.
 We trained each model for up to 2000 epochs, terminating training early if no improvement was seen for 50 epochs.
 Each model took around $10$ to $12$ hours to train on an NVIDIA RTX 2080 TI GPU on a compute cluster.

 Because the primary task of the benchmark is co-smoothing, i.e., prediction of held-out neuron firing rates from held-in neurons, we provide the encoder with only the activity of held-in neurons.
 However, the observation likelihood component of the ELBO is computed on all neurons, held-in and held-out.